 - Go to the Hardware and Sound section and then click on the Sound section.

-- Navigate to the Enhancements tab and uncheck “Disable all sound effects” option.
+- Navigate to the Enhancements tab and uncheck the “Disable all sound effects” option.

 - Click Apply.
-Then click on OK button to save your changes and exit.
+Then click on the OK button to save your changes and exit.